The Ultimate Travel Guide to Nuuk

 In all seasons, make sure you bring sunscreen.
 The sun can be very strong in the Summer and even in Winter it is easy to get sunburned when you spend the whole day outside enjoying nature.
 If you are visiting during Summer, it is also a very good idea to bring insect repellent and a head net – or buy them once you arrive.

-That being said, if you do forget something or discover that you have not brought sufficient layers, Nuuk has several shops that sell quality outdoor clothing.
-There are also stores (e.g. Ittu Net, Pikkori Sport, Nukka Greenland) that sell or hire more specialised outdoor equipment (tents, skis, snowshoes, bikes, etc), so you do not need to bring everything to Greenland with you.
+If you do forget something or discover that you have not brought sufficient layers, Nuuk has several shops that sell quality outdoor clothing.
+There are also stores (e.g. Ittu Net, Pikkori Sport, Nukka Greenland) that sell or hire more specialized outdoor equipment (tents, skis, snowshoes, bikes, etc), so you do not need to bring everything to Greenland with you.

 Greenland uses the Standard European Plug (230 V) for its electrical outlets so make sure you pack at least one of these if your electronics come from elsewhere in the world.